 Buying offshore property for a specific goal is a much better idea.
 If you have more than one goal, aim toward getting separate homes to meet them all.
-You’ll only do everything badly if trying to do multiple things at once.
+You’ll only do everything poorly when trying to do multiple things at once.

 While this looks like a truly spectacular place to live, good luck keeping a beach villa occupied and getting any decent rental yields.

 Of course, your number of available options will vary depending on your budget.
-Nobody can find property for sale in Hong Kong or Singapore for under US$200,000 for example.
+Nobody can find property for sale in Hong Kong or Singapore for under US$200,000 for instance.

 Several countries impose a minimum purchase requirement or other restrictions on foreigners as well.
 Malaysia requires non-locals spend at least RM500,000 or RM1,000,000 (US$125,000 or $250,000) depending on the state.